Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game

-Then, set the initial values $\beta_i(0)=\gamma_i(0)=300$.
-Based on the GNE seeking algorithm \eqref{algo2} with dynamic event-triggered mechanism \eqref{triggerc}, the evolutions of $\mathcal{R}^\top$ and $\frac{\mathcal{F}^\top}{\sqrt{T}}$ are shown in Fig. \ref{regret2}.
-The constant regret bound $\mathcal{R}$ and the sublinear fit bound $\mathcal{F}$ are still remained.
+Then, set the initial values $\beta_i(0)=\gamma_i(0)=1000$ and $\eta=0.001$.
+Based on the VGNE seeking algorithm \eqref{algo2} with dynamic event-triggered mechanism \eqref{triggerc}, the evolutions of $\mathcal{R}^\top$ and $\frac{\mathcal{F}^\top}{\sqrt{T}}$ are shown in Fig. \ref{regret2}.
+The constant regret bound and the sublinear fit bound are still remained.
 For comparison, the evolutions of the fits based on algorithms \eqref{algo1} and \eqref{algo2} are also included in Fig. \ref{fit1}.
 It can be seen that the trajectories of the fits fluctuate violently and there is no trend of convergence.
-Moreover, to testify the efficiency of the event-triggered mechanism \eqref{triggerc}, the event time sequences for $\hat{\Upsilon}^i$ and $\hat{\mu}_i$ are shown in Figs. \ref{tri1} and \ref{tri2}, respectively.
-It evidently illustrates that the event-triggered mechanism can reduce unnecessary communication among players.
+Moreover, to testify the efficiency of the event-triggered mechanism \eqref{triggerc}, the inter-event intervals of UAVs 1-2 are shown in Fig. \ref{tri}.
+It evidently illustrates that the event-triggered mechanism can reduce unnecessary communication among UAVs.